Overdue? Is Baby Engaged Yet?

-Engagement is when the widest part of the baby’s presenting part (usually the head) enters the pelvic brim or inlet.
-A first baby usually engages two weeks before the due date, at 38 weeks gestation.
-Studies also show that engagement can happen in labor.
-However, engagement may be the first thing that helps the following situations:
+Fetal engagement is when the widest part of the baby’s presenting part (usually the head) enters the pelvic brim or inlet.
+A first baby often engages two weeks before birth, approximately 38 weeks gestation.
+While studies show that engagement may happen in labor, when baby isn’t engaged when labor starts, the first time birther faces a higher chance of a cesarean finish.
+Spinning Babies offers strategies to help baby into the pelvis during labor.
+Engagement may be what helps the following situations:

 - Labor is not starting

 - Labor is not picking up into active phase, or

 - The baby remains high in the pelvis, even at 10 cm dilation.

 Baby has to get into the pelvis in order to go through the pelvis.

 Here’s more about why a baby may not engage, what’s normal and what’s concerning, and what to do about it.